 So without any further ado, let's begin building your website!

 #1: Get Web Hosting And A Domain Name

-What is a domain?
-It's the address of your home, the one people will type in order to find your website.
-There is a common misconception among some people that a domain name is essentially what you can store a website in.
-Not really!
+Domain the address of your home, the one people will type in order to find your website.
 It's a brand name, which can be attached to any website in the world.

 Unlike a server, a domain name isn't something that has different stats or performance - if you have it and it's registered, you're fine.
 The things you should be looking for in your domain registrar are price and enough TLDs (Top Level Domains eg: .com, .eu, .net, etc.).

 In terms of price, many providers tend to offer a free domain for a certain time period when purchasing hosting - as Hostinger does.
 So when buying hosting, you may as well save money and bundle a domain name together.

 Of course, domain names have been around for several decades, which means that many good ones are taken.
 Luckily, companies also provide tools which may offer you some good options that haven't been taken by everyone just yet.

 One of the better options to pick is a .xyz domain.
 They may not be as popular as .com or .net TLDs, but that may also work to your advantage.
 There are many great names still available, and those names only cost $0.99 a piece!

 Still keeping up?
 If you followed me, now you should be increasingly close to having some server space and a personal domain - key parts of your website!

 #2: Set Up Hosting And Domain Name Info